BasharDlaleh/puppet_control_repo/README.md

 3. using SSH alone to do the same as Ansible (works well for small installations)

 4. using Puppet Bolt which is designed specifically for puppet ocherstration and integrates well for PuppetDB

+## Facter
+Facter is the tool that Puppet uses to gather facts about a node, in order to figure out what needs to done on that node.
+Facter is a standalone tool, so you can use it in other scripts, but it's bundled with Puppet because they're so closely integrated.
+First, let's try running Facter from the command line.

+`#facter `  returns all facts about the node
+`#facter fact` returns only one fact about the node

+we can use facts in the puppet config just like variables $fact_name